Purpose

 |

-ORGANIZATION option is not specified, its value defaults to the value of the configuration item default_table_organization.
+ORGANIZATION option is not specified, its value is the same as the value of the configuration item default_table_organization.

 NoteFor OceanBase Database V4.3.5, the |